USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

     * Which OSI-approved license is the code being released under.
-* A list of all software-related inventions that the developers believe patents could be pursued for, and reasons for why ARL should waive its rights to pursue a patent on each.This will help the Invention Evaluation Committee decide whether it would be better to pursue patents, or waive ARL's rights.
+* A list of all software-related inventions that the developers believe patents could be pursued for, and reasons for why ARL should waive its rights to pursue a patent on each.
+This will help the Invention Evaluation Committee decide whether it would be better to pursue patents, or waive ARL's rights.
+If there are no software-related inventions claimed, then this must be noted (see [sample_abstract3.md](sample_abstract3.md) for an example of this).

 Examples of how to write abstracts are provided in the files [sample_abstract1.md](sample_abstract1.md),